Dr. Vibhuti Rana, PhD says... The information below as related to the use and harmful effects of Roundup in wheat agriculture is correct.

 “That practice is bad.
 I have fellow farmers around me that do it and it is sad.
 Lucky for you not all of us farm that way.
 Being the farmer and also the president of a business, we are proud to say that we do not use roundup on our wheat ever!”

-The Food Standards Agency in the United Kingdom says Roundup is commonly used a wheat drying agent and most of the bread on the market in the UK now contains glyphosate reside.
+The Food Standards Agency in the United Kingdom says Roundup is commonly used a wheat drying agent and most of the bread on the market in the UK now contains glyphosate residue.
 However, Roundup has been banned in the Netherlands and many European countries are probably going to do the same.

-Roundup significantly disrupts the functioning of beneficial bacteria in the gut and contributes to leaky gut syndrome which can lead to autoimmune diseases.
+In essence, Roundup significantly disrupts the functioning of beneficial bacteria in the gut and contributes to leaky gut syndrome which can lead to autoimmune diseases.
 Not to mention that Roundup was originally patented as an antibiotic.

-As a result of eating Roundup poisoned foods you become more vulnerable to the damaging effects of other chemicals and environmental toxins you are exposed to on a daily basis.
+As a result of eating Roundup poisoned foods, you become more vulnerable to the damaging effects of other chemicals and environmental toxins you are exposed to on a daily basis.

 It takes years of exposure to reach critical levels, which then begin to cause widespread inflammation throughout the body.

 The consequences of this systemic inflammation are most of the diseases and conditions associated with the Western lifestyle such as